viktoriamahrberg/parents_allowance_calculator/README.md

 * Collects the users data for the business owner
 * Analyse the users data for statistics

+Have a print or download your results option in the end of the program for user to hold on to.

 ## Technologies Used

 ### Languages